Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: Perturbation theory

 To provide an example for such an additional equation, we consider the first equation of (\ref{order2}) and contract against the Lorentz generators to obtain

 This additional equation for the first-order expansion coefficient $a^A$ has to be taken into account when constructing power series solutions to (\ref{DiffeoEqn}).
-It states that also the expansion coefficient $a^A$ must be Lorentz-invariant.
+It states that also the expansion coefficient $a^A$ must be Lorentz invariant.
 Similar equations can be obtained from any further prolongation of the second equation in (\ref{DiffeoEqn}).
 These additional equations then also subject all remaining expansion coefficients to the invariance under Lorentz transformations.
-We conclude that when computing power series solutions to (\ref{DiffeoEqn}) around a Lorentz-invariant expansion point, the PDE itself demands that the expansion coefficients are also Lorentz-invariant.
+We conclude that when computing power series solutions to (\ref{DiffeoEqn}) around a Lorentz invariant expansion point, the PDE itself demands that the expansion coefficients are also Lorentz invariant.

-\subsection{Perturbative Causal Compatibility}
+\subsection{Perturbative causal compatibility}

-Once we have solved (\ref{DiffeoEqn}) perturbatively, deducing the perturbative equivalent to the second axiom (\ref{A2}) is straight forward.
+Once (\ref{DiffeoEqn}) is solved perturbatively, deducing the perturbative equivalent to the second axiom (\ref{A2}) is straightforward.
 We start by computing a perturbative expression of the matter principal polynomial, i.e., we simply expand $\mathcal{P}_{\text{mat}}$ around $p_0$ to obtain:

-Note that when expanding the gravitational Lagrangian up to third order it suffices to expand the two principal polynomial up to first order.
+Here, we will stick to $L_\text{grav}$ expanded to third order, so it suffices to expand the two polynomials up to first order.
+All calculations are easy to generalize to higher orders.

-The gravitational principal polynomial can be obtained by first computing the perturbative EOM of the solution (\ref{order1}), (\ref{order2}) and (\ref{order3}).
+The gravitational principal polynomial is obtained by first computing the perturbative EOM of the solution to (\ref{order1})--(\ref{order3}).
 This induces an expansion of the gravitational principal symbol that we denote as\footnote{We suppress matrix indices and any explicit $k_a$ dependency for the sake of a more concise notation.}

 Moreover, we also expand

 and define

 with the induced expansion